runtimeverification/evm-semantics/README.md

 Note that `#profile` pre-pends the output of `kore-exec --version` to the profile run, which is then used as a tag by the `#compare-profiles` script.
 Therefore, any profiled local checkout of the haskell-backend will report as `dirty-ghc8107` in the resulting table.

-### Keeping `.build` up-to-date while developing

--   `make build` needs to be re-run if you touch any of this repos files.
--   `make deps` needs to be re-run if there is an update of the K submodule (you did `git submodule update --init --recursive -- deps/k` and it actually did something).
--   If both `deps` and `build` need to be re-run, you need to do `deps` first.
--   `make clean` is a safe way to remove the `.build` directory, but then you need to re-run `make deps` (should be quick this time) and `make build`.

 Media
 -----